 Hemingway App is a powerful tool for enhancing the quality of a write-up.
 The tool highlights long and complex sentences as well as common errors with colors like red and yellow.
 The tool also generates a readability score of a write-up based on certain automated algorithms.
-Moreover, it provides other features, such as word count, sentence/paragraph count, write/edit modes and more.
+Moreover, it provides other features, such as word count, sentence/paragraph count, writes/edit modes and more.

 Storehouse provides an interactive approach to story-telling by allowing writers to combine text with multimedia content.
 It is a modern content creation platform for bloggers, travel writers, educators and content marketers.
 Storehouse features a visual editing interface and customizable responsive layouts for presenting stories and sharing them over social media.

-Penflip is an online collaboration platform which allows professional writers to seek assistance from other writers on various writing assignments and projects.
-The application allows other writers to collaborate and suggest changes which can be accepted or rejected by the writer.
+Penflip is an online collaboration platform that allows professional writers to seek assistance from other writers on various writing assignments and projects.
+The application allows other writers to collaborate and suggest changes that can be accepted or rejected by the writer.
 Moreover, Penflip provides a range of features for compiling e-books, writing math equations in LaTeX, add footnotes and images as well as using a markdown editor with modern formatting features.

-A lot of writers work in the field of transcription services which involves creating a written document of an audio clip, video recording or even music notes.
+A lot of writers work in the field of transcription services which involves creating a written document of an audio clip, video recording or even musical notes.
 For all such writers, there is a free web application called oTranscibe which provides a single platform for uploading audio/video files and typing.
 It saves the hassle of switching between files and text editor and helps generate a transcript of an audio recording with ease.

 I have tried listing the names of the tools which can be used by writers in general.
 I am sure that these tools are quite useful for professional writers and bloggers.
-We are aware that there are many different forms of writing so you can definitely mention a writing tool which caters to a specific form or style of writing.
-If your favourite writing tools are not featured on the list then add their names in the comments section below.
+We are aware that there are many different forms of writing so you can definitely mention a writing tool that caters to a specific form or style of writing.
+If your favorite writing tools are not featured on the list then add their names in the comments section below.
 Any valuable feedback is also welcomed.
 Thank you.